 In Italy, there is no Syrian diplomatic authority.
 The reference is the Syrian Embassy in Vienna.
 This will be the diplomatic Authority responsible for issuing the authorization to marry the Syrian citizen who intends to marry in Italy (Circ.
 3/2014)

 Pay attention to the legalization of the document!
-The signature of the Syrian Embassy official must be legalized by the Austrian Ministry of Foreign Affairs, and this signature will, in turn, be legalized by the Italian Consulate in Vienna.
+The Austrian Ministry of Foreign Affairs must legalize the signature of the Syrian Embassy official, and this signature will, in turn, be legalized by the Italian Consulate in Vienna.

 Only in this way can the document be implemented in Italy.

-Please note that if one of the foreigner future spouses is resident or domiciled in Italy, marriage banns are required.
+Please note that marriage banns are required if one of the foreigner’s future spouses is resident or domiciled in Italy.

 Suppose the spouses are both foreigners, neither resident nor domiciled in Italy, instead of requesting the marriage banns.
-In that case, they must sign a report that declares no impediments to kinship, affinity, adoption or affiliation, or other impediments between them according to art.
+In that case, according to art, they must sign a report that declares no impediments to kinship, affinity, adoption or affiliation, or other impediments between them.
 85, 86, 87, and 88 of the Civil Code.

-The sworn declaration is signed after making an appointment with the Civil Status Office, usually not more than three days before the wedding day by presenting the necessary documents.
+The sworn declaration is signed after making an appointment with the Civil Status Office, usually not more than three days before the wedding day, presenting the necessary documents.

-In case the foreign citizen does not know the Italian language perfectly, he/she must be assisted by a consecutive interpreter, both at the request for publications (or during the sworn declaration) and during the celebration of the wedding.
+Suppose the foreign citizen does not know the Italian language perfectly.
+In that case, he/she must be assisted by a consecutive interpreter, both at the request for publications (or during the sworn declaration) and during the wedding celebration.